Arnold: A multi-task, multi-embodiment muscle transformer policy: Results

-To address these limitations, we identified imitation learning as an effective strategy for creating a generalist policy.
+The unfavorable comparison of multi-task reinforcement learning against single-task expert policies was largely expected; the more challenging environments had required advanced training strategies beyond standard RL (specifically curriculum learning, mixture of experts, and pretraining with motion imitation~\citep{chiappa2024acquiring,caggiano2024myochallenge,simos2026reinforcement}) to successfully train the original expert policies (see Methods).
+Therefore, instead of tackling the challenge of multi-task learning from scratch, we turned to imitation learning, using the specialist expert policies as teachers to train the muscle transformer model.

 In standard BC~\citep{pomerleau1988alvinn,michie1990cognitive,sammut1992learning}, a student policy learns to mimic the actions of an expert from a dataset of state-action pairs collected from the expert's interaction with the environment.
 However, the student policy often underperforms relative to the expert, primarily due to imitation error and the generalization gap~\citep{ross2011reduction}.
 The latter is particularly relevant: since the training data is generated by the expert, it does not reflect the distribution of states encountered by the student during deployment.
 As a result, even small discrepancies in action selection can compound over time, leading the student into out-of-distribution states and significantly degrading performance.
 This distributional mismatch can be mitigated when both the expert policy and the environment are accessible.
-For example, DAgger~\citep{ross2011reduction} collects trajectories using the student policy and annotates them with the expert’s actions, thereby aligning the training state distribution with that of the states encountered during deployment.
-With OBC, we take this idea further by discarding the initial offline dataset entirely and training solely on data collected by the student policy based on expert feedback.
-OBC reframes imitation learning as an on-policy algorithm (Figure~\ref{fig:obc}), as proposed in recent work for bidding~\citep{chiappa2024autobidding}.
-This structure naturally allows integration with on-policy reinforcement learning methods such as PPO.
-When a reward function is available, we can jointly optimize for both imitation and task reward by combining the behavior cloning loss with the policy gradient objective.
-We refer to this combined approach as OBC-PPO.

-For a fair comparison, we maintained the same configuration for BC, OBC and OBC-PPO as for PPO including the imbalanced, parallel experience collection setup (see Methods).
-BC using expert trajectories provided stronger performance than PPO, but struggled in the Baoding Balls environments and failed at locomotion entirely (Figure~\ref{fig:performance}A).
-OBC and OBC-PPO, instead, achieved near-expert performance in almost all tasks (Figure~\ref{fig:performance}B).
+DAgger~\citep{ross2011reduction} iteratively collects trajectories using the current student policy, annotates the visited states with the expert's actions, and \emph{aggregates} these into a growing dataset on which the student is retrained, so that the training distribution progressively converges to the states the student encounters at deployment.